Preview in:

 Generally, reverse image search using reputable search engines is a safe and secure tool.
 Major players like Google Images, Lenso.ai, PimEyes, and Yandex prioritize user privacy.
 When you upload an image for a search on these platforms, it's typically stored temporarily and isn't permanently indexed or publicly viewable.

 However, caution is advised when using lesser-known search tools.
 These platforms might have weaker privacy policies, potentially leading to your image being used in unintended ways.
+Some risks mirror tactics seen in social engineering in cybersecurity, where malicious actors exploit trust to gain sensitive information.
 For this reason, it's important to be aware of potential risks and take steps to protect your data.
 In the next section, we'll explore some common concerns and how to ensure your image searches remain secure.

 Learn more about Reverse Image Search